-Interested in . . .
+Interested in ...

 ...owning your own business?
-Consider combining your cosmetology training with a degree in Business Associate/ Entrepreneurship!

-Learn more at: www.lakeareatech.edu/academics/

-Click here to view the Cosmetology
+Consider combining your cosmetology training with a degree in the Business Associate/ Entrepreneurship option!
+Learn more at: www.lakeareatech.edu/academics/ Click here to view the Cosmetology webpage and course outline.

-Course Outline

-Click here to view the Cosmetology

-Placement Report

-Click here to view the Cosmetology Student Learning Outcomes

 Designed to Succeed

-A great option for creative and detail-driven people, the Custom Paint & Fabrication program will send you into the manufacturing and automotive industries with the high-demand training you need to shine in the business of auto restoration/body work, painting, and customizing.
-As a graduate of this program, you'll be equipped to move beyond the shop, applying your valuable training to various manufacturing fields.
+A great option for creative and detail-driven people, the Custom Paint & Fabrication program will send you into the manufacturing and automotive industries with the solid training you need to shine in the business of auto restoration/body work, painting, and detailing.
+This program focuses on teaching students to master the foundational aspects of the field.
+As a graduate of this program, you'll be equipped to move beyond the shop, build on your skills through industry experience, and apply your hands-on training to various manufacturing fields.

 What can I expect?

-As a student of Custom Paint & Fabrication, you'll be immersed in the world of auto restoration and customization.
-You can expect hands-on learning as you practice the most current techniques in sheet-metal work, welding, refinishing, tinting and blending, fiberglass composites, and more!
-We now have a virtual reality paint training system.
-This enables students to practice paint gun techniques right in the classroom without any product usage or discharge of VOC.
-The CPF program at Lake Area Tech has two options: Autobody Technician and the diploma option.
-You can choose to get a diploma after only nine months or get your Associate of Applied Science degree in Autobody Technician in 18 months.
-Hot Careers A graduate from this program is ready for a career in auto restoration, customization, collision repair, or essentially any painting or fabrication (metal working or welding) industry that requires cutting-edge training and expertise.
+As a student of Custom Paint & Fabrication, you'll be immersed in the world of auto restoration and finishing.
+First-year students can expect hands-on training as you practice the most current techniques in sheet-metal work, welding, body damage repair, safety, undercoats and spray techniques, automotive painting, detailing, industrial painting, collision estimating, glass installation, and hazardous materials training.
+Second-year students will learn minor & major collision/structural repair, blending/tinting, waterborne painting, fabrication, computerized estimating, body/paint production, and air brushing/special effects.
+The program has a virtual reality paint training system that enables students to practice paint gun techniques right in the classroom without any product usage or discharge of VOC.
+Custom Paint & Fabrication graduates earn an Associate of Applied Science degree in 18 months or have the option to exit with a diploma after the first year.
+Hot Careers A graduate from this program is ready for a career in auto restoration, collision repair, or essentially any basic painting or fabrication (metal working or welding) industry that requires well-rounded training.
 Industry is actively seeking trained painters and collision/custom auto body technicians.
 Get ready - this program will set you up for the career you've always dreamed of!

-Click below to view the Custom Paint & Fab Course Outlines

-Diploma Option A.A.S.
-Degree Option

-Click here to view the Custom Paint & Fab

-Placement Report

-Click here to view the Custom Paint & Fab Student Learning Outcomes

-A Shining Career Dental assistants are the "extra hands" of the dentist, and vital members of the dental health care team.
+Click here to view the Custom Paint & Fabrication webpage and course outline.
+Lake Area Technical College: superior, comprehensive technical education that changes lives and launches careers. $\mathbb{C} \cup \mathbb{S} \cap \mathbb{N}$ $\bigcup \mathsf{E} \, \mathsf{N} \, | \, \mathsf{A} \, \mathsf{L}$ Assisting - Certified A Shining Career Dental assistants are the "extra hands" of the dentist, and vital members of the dental health care team.
 A career in dental assisting will give you: - Variety: Dental assistants positions are diverse and interesting. - Flexibility: Career options include both full-time and part-time positions.
 Since dental assistants are in demand, you may have some flexibility in choosing your hours. - Excellent working conditions: Dental offices are interesting, pleasant, people-oriented environments. - Personal satisfaction: Dental assisting involves contact with people, and with this personal interaction comes the satisfaction of knowing you've really helped someone by providing a valuable health service.
 What can I expect?